Thursday, July 27, 2023

 Bourbon Ball Inn

-NEARBY DISTILLERIES: Willett, Preservation, Heaven Hill, Bardstown Bourbon, Lux Rox, Maker's Mark
+Nearby distilleries: Willett, Preservation, Heaven Hill, Bardstown Bourbon, Lux Rox, Maker's Mark

 This three-room B&B in an 18th-century home puts a special emphasis on that second "B" -- the spectacular breakfasts being reasons enough to book a night or two.
 It's a great first step toward readying yourself to visit the large number of nearby distilleries.